-AAA Carolinas counted 4,572 collisions in 2013 in Pitt County, averaging 318 crashes per 100 million vehicle miles traveled, and making it the most dangerous county in the state for driving for the past six consecutive years.
+In 2013, AAA Carolinas counted 4,572 collisions in 2013 in Pitt County, averaging 318 crashes per 100 million vehicle miles traveled.
+This made Pitt County the most dangerous county in the state for driving for the past six consecutive years.
 A disproportionate percentage of those injured and killed on streets are low income and minority residents.